olitrussle/trussle.github.io/about.md

 permalink: /about/
 ---

 **Hello and dia dhuit!** We're the Trussle Product Development Team.
-We make stuff for [Trussle](https://trussle.com/), a mortgage adviser that wants to change the way you get a mortgage for the better.
+We make stuff for [Trussle](https://trussle.com/), the new hassle-free way to find and secure a mortgage online.

-## What We Like
+## What we like

-The team is based around a few key principles:
+The team's based around a few key principles:

 - **What we make must work.** This seems pretty obvious, but it's easy to make a mistake.
-We make sure we are making what the user wants, and we double-check our work by showing it to the rest of the team, even when it's still in progress.
+We make sure we're making what the user wants, and we double-check our work by showing it to the rest of the team even when it's still in progress.
 - **What we make must be easy to change in the future.** Strong software design principles and constant refactoring help us achieve this.
-- **We must improve.** Technology moves fast: if we don't, we'll get left behind.
-We regularly reflect on whether our process is the best it can be, and take steps to improve it.
+- **We must improve.** Technology moves fast: if we don't keep up, we'll get left behind.
+We regularly reflect on whether our process is the best it can be and take steps to improve it.

-## Meet the Team
+## Meet the team

 <img class="aside" src="/images/team/pete.jpg" />